Internships in book and web production

-In this position, you will earn R8000 per month for up to three months.
+In this position, you will earn R8000 per month for a period of three to six months.
 EBW team members use their own computers.
 If you don’t have one, we’ll loan you money (short-term, interest-free) to help you buy your own.
 While you will work remotely, you do need to be based in Cape Town for training and team gatherings.

 If this sounds like the role for you, write us a letter about that.
 You can include a link to an online resumé (e.g. on LinkedIn), but really we want to hear your story in your words.
 Send it to email@example.com.